charlie-bertelsen/COVID-19-and-Traffic-Collision-Analysis-in-Los-Angeles/README.md

 The analysis revealed a strong and statistically significant relationship between the number of COVID-19 cases/deaths and the number of traffic collisions in Los Angeles.
 Multiple modeling techniques were used to evaluate the nature of this relationship:

-1. Linear Regression
+##### Linear Regression

-Linear regression models were first applied using total COVID-19 cases and deaths as predictors of total traffic collisions.
+- Linear regression models were first applied using total COVID-19 cases and deaths as predictors of total traffic collisions.
 Both models returned extremely low p-values (p < 2.2e-16), indicating a statistically significant relationship:

-Cases model R² = 0.498
+- Cases model R² = 0.498

-Deaths model R² = 0.703
+- Deaths model R² = 0.703

 While statistically significant, the linear trend did not visually capture the non-linear nature of the data distribution, indicating the need for more flexible models.

-2. Polynomial Regression
+##### Polynomial Regression

-Polynomial regression models (degree = 6) provided a far better fit:
+- Polynomial regression models (degree = 6) provided a far better fit:

-Cases model R² = 0.865
+- Cases model R² = 0.865

-Deaths model R² = 0.877
+- Deaths model R² = 0.877

 These models captured the curvature present in the data and revealed a clear inverse relationship: as COVID-19 cases and deaths increased, the number of daily traffic collisions decreased.
 The improvement in model fit confirms that the relationship between these variables is non-linear and more complex than what a simple linear regression can express.

-3. Negative Binomial Regression
+##### Negative Binomial Regression

 Given that the dependent variable (collision counts) is discrete and showed overdispersion, a negative binomial model was implemented.
-This model confirmed the significance of both predictors:

-Positive relationship between COVID cases and collisions

-Stronger negative relationship between COVID deaths and collisions
+This model confirmed the significance of a positive relationship between COVID cases and collisions and a stronger negative relationship between COVID deaths and collisions.
 Although the model identified significant predictors, visual inspection suggested it still struggled to accurately fit the data, similar to linear models, but it performed better than a Poisson model previously used.

-4. Principal Component Regression
+##### Principal Component Regression

-Due to multicollinearity concerns between COVID case and death counts (confirmed by high VIF scores), PCA was employed.
+- Due to multicollinearity concerns between COVID case and death counts (confirmed by high VIF scores), PCA was employed.
 The first principal component explained over 96% of the variance, allowing it to be used as the sole predictor in a linear model:

-Principal Component Model R² = 0.701
+- Principal Component Model R² = 0.701

-P-value < 2.2e-16
+- P-value < 2.2e-16

 This model again confirmed a strong and negative correlation between the principal component (a combined measure of cases and deaths) and the number of traffic collisions.

+### Key Findings

+- Traffic collisions in LA dropped significantly during periods of COVID-19 case/death surges.

+- Polynomial regression models provided the most accurate fit, with R² > 0.86.

+- COVID deaths were more strongly negatively correlated with traffic collisions than COVID cases.

+- Clustering and PCA confirmed distinct pandemic phases with differing traffic behaviors.

+ -Regression models suggest pandemic restrictions had a measurable impact on road safety.

 ### Conclusion